Market jitters as Monti's exit clouds Italy reform path

 Italy will have completed its refinancing for the year after this week's debt auctions, which remain on schedule despite Monti's move, a source close to the treasury told Reuters.
 But with a mammoth 2 trillion euros of debt to service, the country will still need to raise 420 billion euros next year.

-The main Italian share index dived more than 3.5 percent, underperforming shares in Paris, Frankfurt and London.
+The main Italian share index dived more than 3.5 percent .FTMIB, underperforming shares in Paris, Frankfurt and London.
 Italian banks were hit hardest due to their Italian government bond holdings, which stood at 340 billion euros in October.

-Banca Monte dei Paschi di Siena, the weakest of Italy's five systemic banks, fell more than 7 percent and trading was suspended at one point due to excess volatility.
+Banca Monte dei Paschi di Siena (BMPS.MI), the weakest of Italy's five systemic banks, fell more than 7 percent and trading was suspended at one point due to excess volatility.

 The bank needs parliament's green light for nearly 4 billion euros ($5.17 billion) of state aid.
 Its last chance to get the aid is if this is approved together with the budget law, the final parliament act Monti is ready to oversee before quitting.